 - injecting drugs

-However, depending on whether the infection is acute or chronic, symptoms of the disease can include:
+Depending on whether the infection is short-term or persistent, symptoms can include:

 - abdominal pain